 Dining room with wooden ceiling rafters, long mahogany wood table, tan upholstered chairs, and a modern hanging light fixture.
 A large sliding glass door brings in a view of the green lawn.

-Unique Carved Doors
+Carved Doors Are Living Art

 For those who really want to make a statement, African carved doors are the way to go.
 Picture this: a massive wooden door adorned with symbolic motifs representing centuries-old beliefs and traditions.
-In Nigeria, Yoruba artisans are known for carved doors depicting community values, while in Mali, the Dogon people craft doors with intricate carvings inspired by ancestral legends.

 An ornately carved wooden Dogon door from Mali, depicting scenes of people and animals.

-Large Dogon door with beautiful carvings from Mali
+Large Dogon door with carvings from Mali

 Ornate West African wooden double doors with black handles, set in a matching wooden frame, stand at the top of a short flight of cream-colored steps, flanked by greenery.